mui/base-ui/docs/data/base/components/tooltip/tooltip.md

 Your `aria-label` and tooltip content should closely match or be identical so that screen reader users and sighted users receive the same information.

 Tooltips should ideally also be secondary in nature, because touch users cannot see them.
 They are most useful as progressive enhancement in high-density desktop applications that have many icon buttons where visual labels are impractical to use.
-They are also useful for things like thumbnail tooltips when hovering over a progress bar when using a mouse.

 ## Placement

-By default, the tooltip is placed on the top side of its anchor.
-To change this, use the `side` prop on `Tooltip.Popup`:
+By default, the tooltip is placed on the top side of its trigger, the default anchor.
+To change this, use the `side` prop:

 ```jsx
 <Tooltip.Root>